cev-api/Java-Triage/README.md

 ![Loser](https://i.imgur.com/mlxkzbL.png)

-It was yet another super obvious Minecraft account stealer/trojan using a fake video to entice fools to lose their accounts.
+It was yet another super obvious Minecraft account stealer or trojan using a fake video to entice fools to lose their accounts.

-This led me to make this Python app to quickly triage such obvious distributions.
-Turns out yes, it does steal your Minecraft credentials and sends it to a Discord webhook, obfuscated behind another API.
-It then downloads another trojan which using JNIC (poorly) extracts a Windows binary for a second payload.
-Given that payload wasn't also Java my interest stopped there for now.
+This led me to make this Python app to quickly triage such distributions.
+The sample I was looking at stole Minecraft credentials, sent them to a Discord webhook through another API, and then downloaded another trojan which extracted a Windows binary as a second payload.

-Update: Mediafire has added a warning in response to this repo, how nice of them!
+Update: Mediafire later added a warning in response to this repo.

 ![Media](https://i.imgur.com/nTrHgDA.png)